This topic discusses using

 safe water to prepare infant

 formula.
-Boil water—even bottled water—for 1 to 2 minutes, and let it cool
+Until your baby is 4 months old, boil the water—even bottled water—for 1 to 2 minutes.
+Let it cool

 before you mix it with the formula.
 You may want to check with your local water